regiscamimura/regiscamimura/README.md

 ### Personal interests

 #### Things I like

-I like astronomy and I've built my own telescope.
-There's some ambiguity around that telescope, which is that it was built so I could look at the stars and planets, but sometimes I look more at the telescope itself than the sky.
-It's my personal struggle between the machine and the contemplation, between expanding myself in the sky and trying to compress the sky inside my head.

-I also like martial arts and I've been practicing a few different arts in the last 8 years.
-What I liked the most is boxing and that's what I've been training in the past 4 years.
-I can take punches.

 Poetry and books.
 I have had this hobby called "thinking" since I was 14yo., and you can find me late in the night doing nothing, sitting and still, but it's not that I'm doing nothing, I'm just practicing this hobby of thinking of things.